The History and Evolution of the Rolex Explorer II

 History and Evolution of the Explorer II: 1655, 16570, and 216570

 The Explorer II ref.
 1655 was also heavy on the lume details to ensure optimal legibility in the dark.
-In addition to the luminescent markers every five minutes, there are small luminous squares at every 2.5 minutes too.
+In addition to the luminescent markers every five minutes, there are small luminous squares every 2.5 minutes too.
 This results in a total of 24 glow-in-the-dark accents — one for each hour of the day.
 Paired with the luminescent 24-hour hand, the Explorer II ref.
 1655 did a great job of telling the wearer the exact time of day (or night) even in complete darkness.
 Given its manufacturing time frame (1971 to 1985), Rolex used self-luminous tritium for luminescence as illustrated by the “T SWISS T” marking below 6 o’clock.

-As with most vintage Rolex watches that were in production for a good amount of time, the Explorer ref.
+As with most vintage Rolex that were in production for a good amount of time, the Explorer ref.
 1655 underwent a few dial modifications within the same reference.
 Rolex enthusiasts and collectors label these different dial designs as MARK 1/2/3/4/5 dials.
 There are at least five Marks (MK) dials documented among vintage Explorer II ref.
 1655 watches, each with slight differences in logo styles and/or font.

 Steve McQueen Rolex?